guillaume-chevalier/HAR-stacked-residual-bidir-LSTMs/README.md

 Don't miss out this [nice video](https://www.youtube.com/watch?v=wzuKjjfYnu8) that offers a nice overview and understanding of the dataset.

-We obtain an ***F1-score of 0.8916** by using windows of 128 time steps at 30 Hz.
+We obtain a **test F1-score of 0.8916** by using windows of 128 time steps at 30 Hz.
 Our results can be compared to the state of the art [DeepConvLSTM](https://github.com/sussexwearlab/DeepConvLSTM) that is used on the same dataset and achieving a test F1-score of 0.9157.

 We hypothesize that we achieve a lower result mainly due to our resetting of the LSTMs' states at every new time window.
 Their implementation keep those states troughout the whole series.
 They however use windows for the 1D time convolutions which sets the interval of the classification output.